 “Who told you to bring that message, Natalie?”
 Baphrem asked.

 But Natalie couldn’t focus on him.
-Her eyes had taken on a wild quality and were looking frantically around.
-When she caught sight of the ring on Klias’ hand, she went eerily still, then her eyes turned back into her head and she fell backwards into the chair.
+Her eyes had taken on a wild quality as they looked frantically around.
+When she caught sight of the ring on Klias’ hand, she went eerily still.
+Then her eyes turned back into her head and she fell backwards into the chair.

-“She’s going into shock.”
-Baphrem said moving forward.
+“She’s going into shock,” Baphrem said, moving forward.
 “Ellix, get some blankets and a cloth.”

 Natalie gave a sudden lurch and threw up the contents of her stomach all over the floor.

 At the first sign of vomit, Ellix squirreled out of the room.
 Even cool, calm Klias sprang backwards.
-It was Baphrem who ended up grabbing the shaking girl and brought her back down until she was sitting on the floor.
+It was Baphrem who ended up grabbing the shaking girl and set her down until she was sitting on the floor.

-Ellix did eventually reappear with blankets.
+Ellix eventually reappeared with blankets.
 Baphrem wrapped up the girl from head to foot.
 “Let’s take her to Niobis.”

 “Baphrem, we can’t risk her escaping,” Klias warned.
 “Niobis isn’t prepared to keep her under watch.
 She has to stay in a cell tonight.”

-Baphrem didn’t like it one bit but he nodded.
+Baphrem didn’t like it one bit, but he nodded.
 “Ellix, you’re staying here tonight, on watch duty,” he ordered.
-“Klias, you can put her in a cell but I want her to have a blanket and water.
+“Klias, you can put her in a cell, but I want her to have a blanket and water.
 Comforts.
 Keep in mind that she’s as much a victim of the tionnax as Teil is.”
 With that, Baphrem walked out of the room.

-Klias turned to the greenish Ellix.
-“She goes in her cell with a bucket of water and a blanket but she doesn’t come out.
+Klias turned to the still green Ellix.
+“She goes in her cell with a bucket of water and a blanket, but she doesn’t come out.
 For any reason.
-Am I clear?” he asked.
+Am I clear?”

 Ellix nodded repeatedly.

-“And she gets water but nothing else.
+“She gets water, but nothing else.
 I don’t want her fed.”

 He might not like it, but Ellix walked forward to obey, his nose still covered by his shirt.

-BILL was a small man with a big problem; he was more than a little bit insane.
+BILL was a small man with a big problem: he was insane.

 Like most people who are mentally ill, Bill was convinced he was healthy, even when faced with pretty damning evidence.
 For example, he should have known something was off the first time he took advice from a squirrel.
 Most people—most sane people—don’t usually consult rodents when making decisions.
 Bill had rationalized the incident by calling it an inconsequential detail at a time when he was incredibly preoccupied.
 Afterwards, when the logical part of his mind reasoned that such behaviour hinted at a deeper problem, he shrugged it off.
 Who really cared where he got his ideas as long as they were sound?

-Bill wasn’t only insane; he was also hardworking, incredibly intelligent, very organized and confident in his abilities.
+Bill wasn’t only insane: he was also hardworking, intelligent, organized, and confident in his abilities.
 If it hadn’t been for that one small detail, he would have made an incredible leader.
 As it was, he was only a passable one.

-The tionnax weren’t aware of his illness but, had they known, they would have done little to change things.
-As a general rule, tionnax died young and that included their leaders.
+The tionnax weren’t aware of his illness, but had they known, they would have done little to change things.
+As a general rule, tionnax died young, including their leaders.
 If Bill was a little odd, at least he was alive and in charge.

 Still, there were disturbing signs.

 To decorate his own hut, Bill had covered the outside with an assorted number of round pink dots—to keep the evil out.
-Last summer, he had started feeding peanuts to the trees to boost their energy and lately he had started taking his own vitamins—anally.
+Last summer, he had started feeding peanuts to the trees to boost their energy, and lately he had started taking his own vitamins—anally.
 When two of his guards saw him arguing with a shrub, they were convinced they had seen the worst of it.
 They were wrong.